The Lord of the Rings: The Rings of Power season 1: Visual effects

-Part of the large Númenor set (top) that was constructed for the season, depicting the city's wharf and harbor, and the final shot (below) showing visual effects work to extend the set.
+Part of a large Númenor set (top) that was constructed for the season, depicting the city's wharf and harbor, and the final shot (below) showing visual effects work to extend the set.

 When filming ended in August 2021, post-production was expected to continue in New Zealand until June 2022.
 In addition to Wētā FX, visual effects were created by Industrial Light & Magic (ILM), Rodeo FX, Method Studios, DNEG, Rising Sun Pictures, Cause and FX, Cantina Creative, Atomic Arts, and Outpost VFX.
 1,500 visual effects artists worked on the season, which has more than 9,500 visual effects shots.
-The different vendors were overseen by visual effects supervisor Jason Smith, who pointed out that big feature films usually have around 2,000 visual effects shots.
+The different vendors were overseen by visual effects supervisor Jason Smith, who noted that big feature films usually have around 2,000 visual effects shots.
 Ames said the effects were completed to a theatrical resolution so they could be shown on screens ranging from televisions to IMAX.

-Wētā handled various sequences, including environments such as Khazad-dûm and different creatures.
-Digital environments were all based on real locations, though some locations were combined as was the case for Númenor.
-ILM was responsible for the ocean, which is a recurring effect throughout the season.
-Both companies and Rising Sun all worked on the eruption of Mount Doom, while DNEG was responsible for the battle sequences earlier in the sixth episode.
+Wētā handled key sequences, built environments such as Khazad-dûm, and created various creatures: the Balrog, Fell beasts, Great Eagles, a Warg, and a Snow-troll.
+Digital environments were based on real locations, though some locations were combined as was the case for Númenor.
+ILM was responsible for the ocean, which is a recurring effect for the season.
+The company also created the sea monster known as "The Worm", and the wolves that are seen in the season.
+Wētā, ILM, and Rising Sun all worked on the eruption of Mount Doom at the end of the sixth episode, while DNEG was responsible for the battle sequences earlier in that episode.
 Rodeo handled much of the Harfoot storyline, including environment augmentation, scale work, and fire and magic effects.
-Cause and FX were hired to do temporary work on more than 700 shots during the editing process.
+Cause and FX were hired to do temporary work on more than 700 shots during editing.
 When final visual effects work began, the company contributed to set extensions, scale shots, augmenting props and prosthetics, and were responsible for the final scene in which Sauron enters Mordor.
 Atomic Arts worked on 317 shots, primarily doing cosmetic adjustments.
 Outpost was responsible for the forging of the rings in the final episode.

 Cantina Creative, who Smith previously worked with for on-screen titles and digital displays, were hired to create the transitions between locations.
 These use a map of Tolkien's world, which was drawn by Reeve.
 Cantina translated his art into a digital model that was designed to look like aged leather.
 The company went to Wayne Christensen's leathercraft shop in San Fernando Valley to take macro photography of real leather for reference.
 Cantina artists used hand-controlled tools to add displacement, weathering, bumps, and scratches to the map to make it feel handmade.
 The camera moves for each transition were filmed for real on a life-size representation of the map using a motion control system that translated the camera movements onto the digital map.